nightlark/anchore-syft-wheel/README.md

 Using with pipx
 ===============

-Using `pipx run syft <args>` will run Syft without any install step, as long as the machine has pipx installed (which includes GitHub Actions runners).
+Using `pipx run anchore_syft <args>` will run Syft without any install step, as long as the machine has pipx installed (which includes GitHub Actions runners).

 Using with pyproject.toml
 =========================